AzzappApp/react-native-nfc-manager/README.md

 - [i18n](./packages/i18n/): contains the translation files and related definitions.
 - [shared](./packages/shared/): contains helpers shared by all the packages of the application
 - [web](./packages/web/): a NextJS project responsible of the web version of the application and the API
+- [payment](./packages/payment/): contains the source code for web subscription.

 ## Main technologies